lunarmodules/ldoc/doc/doc.md

 occur once in a comment.
 The basic rule is that a single doc comment can only document one entity.

+Since 1.3, LDoc allows the use of _colons_ instead of @.

+    --- a simple function.
+    -- string name person's name
+    -- int: age age of person
+    -- !person: person object
+    -- treturn: ?string
+    -- function check(name,age)

+However, you must either use the `--colon` flag or set `colon=true` in your `config.ld`.

+In this style, types may be used directly if prefixed with '!' or '?' (for type-or-nil)

+(see @{colon.lua})

 By default, LDoc will process any file ending in '.lua' or '.luadoc' in a specified directory; you may point it to a single file as well.
 A 'project' usually consists of many modules in one or more _packages_.
 The generated `index.html` will point to the generated